AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 (0) ⋅ x + (0) ⋅ y + (0) ⋅ z + (1) ⋅ 1 = 0 + 0 + 0 + 1 \\
 $$

-We use a 4x4 matrix to match the same number of columns as the vector since the rules of matrix multiplication means you need to have

 I knew my hypothesis was right for the sky box when we get the 3x3 matrix of the camera view and put that into a 4x4 because we are eliminating the existing 4th column values with something like 0 which prevents the skybox from moving with the camera view so it always looks far away.